ProfTCG/proftcg.github.io/index.md

 - Each Milestone is specified as a set of tasks.
 - Each task is described using a GitHub Issue, and is assigned to a single developer to complete.
 - Tasks should typically consist of work that can be completed in 2-4 days.
-- The work for each task is accomplished with a git branch named "issue-XX", where XX is replaced by the issue number.
+- The work for each task is accomplished with a git branch named `Issue-XX`, where "XX" is replaced by the issue number.
 - When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into master.
 - The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.
 - The following sections document the development history of ProfTCGs.